-Hug wins wheelchair race in London Marathon record
+Kiptum and Hassan win London Marathon

-London Marathon 2023: Marcel Hug and Madison de Rozario win wheelchair races
+London Marathon 2023: Kelvin Kiptum and Sifan Hassan win with superb runs

 Last updated on .From the section Athletics

+She then produced a sprint finish to win in two hours 18 minutes 33 seconds.

+Ethiopia's Alemu Megertu was second and Kenya's previously unbeaten Olympic champion Peres Jepchirchir third.

-Switzerland's Marcel Hug knocked 50 seconds off his own course record to win a third consecutive London Marathon title - and fifth in total.
+Switzerland's Marcel Hug knocked 50 seconds off his own course record to win a third consecutive London Marathon men's wheelchair race - and fifth in total.

-Hug, 37, finished in one hour 23 minutes 48 seconds, well ahead of the Netherlands' Jetze Plat in second.
+Hug, 37, finished in one hour 23 minutes 48 seconds, well ahead of the Netherlands' Jetze Plat in second, with Japan's Tomoki Suzuki third and the United States' Daniel Romanchuk in fourth.

 Britain's David Weir, 43, finished his 24th London Marathon in fifth place.